alright-alright/BYOAI/README.md

 ### Optimization and Recompilation
 - Investigate ways to optimize and recompile models for different hardware configurations, enhancing performance and compatibility.

+### Interactive and User-Friendly Interface
+- Beautify the output and add interactive features to enhance user experience.

 ## Contributions